 So if you aren’t already, encourage your followers to share photos of themselves using your products with you.
 Let them know you’ll choose some to re-post, and they’ll want to participate even more because of the exposure their photo will get when it’s featured on your account.

-Here’s an example from Caked Makeup:
+Here’s an example from Vans:

-It’s a great strategy for driving sales because 92% of consumers trust user-generated content more than traditional advertising.
+It’s a great strategy for driving sales because 92% of consumers trust User Generated Content more than traditional advertising.

 To make the content curation process easier and monetize Instagram effectively, use Photoslurp’s visual commerce platform.
 It’ll search for and collect all photos related to your brand and provide you all the tools you need to make them shoppable.
 Best of all, there is an extensive analytics suite that will help you figure out what kinds of images get the best results for your business.

 Partner with influencers

 We’ve talked about featuring customers on your feed.
 But have you ever thought about reaching out to an Instagram influencer so they can feature your product on their feed?

 If not, now is a good time to start.
 Many popular eCommerce brands partner with influencers so they can grow their following, drive engagement, and sell more products.